smartcontractresearchforum/docs/en/reference_style_guide.md

 # SCRF: Style Guide

-The SCRF Community Writing Style Guide summarizes the standards and best practices Writers should follow when contributing to Community Development resources.
+The SCRF Community Writing Style Guide summarizes the standards and best practices authors should follow when contributing to Community Development resources.

 ## Writing Intent and Tone